Rockwood Hall: Present-day park

+The former location of Rockwood Hall, and the surrounding estate, are now part of the Rockefeller State Park Preserve.

-In 2014 and 2015, the Stone Barns Center for Food and Agriculture, a nearby non-profit farm, tended sheep and goats at Rockwood Hall.
+In 2014 and 2015, the Stone Barns Center for Food and Agriculture, a nearby non-profit farm, tended sheep and goats in this park.
 The effort was described as an experiment in land management to improve landscape health and ecosystem function, as well as possibly to increase access to land for beginning farmers by allowing them access to parks and other public lands.

 During the project, a shepherd would rotate the flock every few days through a series of paddocks, coaxing the animals to graze invasive plants like akebia and porcelain berry.
 The project gave the center additional land and forage for sheep, and helped control invasive plants and improve soil health.
 Local supporters of the project included New York Life, which supplied water, and the nearby retirement community Kendal on Hudson.
 From July to November 2014, the farm tended 50 sheep and 7 goats in the pastures of Rockwood Hall.
 In 2015, 10 Boer goats, 30 Tunis sheep, and 50 Finn Dorset sheep were moved to Rockwood Hall to graze.

 During Rockefeller's ownership, about 100 Southdown sheep would roam the grounds.